FilipKosik/Roman/README.md

 ## Launch
 * Open the project.
 * Build the project using Maven (use default m2 settings.xml).
-* Run the project (Tomcat is embedded, no need for deployment, just run it).
+* Run the project (Tomcat is embedded, no need for deployment, just run it as Java Application).
+Use main method in RomanNumeralConverterApp.
-* Developed under Java 8 (using Adopt Open JDK)
+* Developed under Java 8 (using Adopt Open JDK 8 for both compilation and runtime).